• Skip to primary navigation

 Lincoln Center is a centerpiece of New York City’s performing arts scene and a major source of pride for Upper West Siders.
 As you come upon Lincoln Center, you’re literally entering a campus of entertainment.

 Within the nearly 16 acres of space are buildings that are home to multiple organizations all focused on theater, music, and dance.
-Think cultural hubs like the New York Philharmonic, the New York City Ballet, Julliard School of Music, and the Metropolitan Opera.
+Think cultural hubs like the New York Philharmonic, the New York City Ballet, the Julliard School of Music, and the Metropolitan Opera.

 It’s no wonder that millions of visitors come to Lincoln Center each year to take in a show.
+Seeing a live performance whether at Lincoln Center or on Broadway is a must whether you’ve got 4 days in NYC or 4 weeks!

 If you’re in town and can’t get to a show, Lincoln Center is still worth a visit.
 I like to go at night as the nights come on!
 The outdoor square and stairs light up and the central fountain is a great spot to stand and take in the iconic location.